Skip to main content

 1

-Open the agent detail page to see Git status (branch, last sync, pending changes).
+Open the agent detail page to see Git status (branch, last sync, pending changes, ahead/behind counts).

 2